How does VAT work?

 - Health services provided by registered health professionals such as doctors, dentists, opticians and pharmacists

 It is important to distinguish between businesses which are VAT-exempt to businesses which sell goods or provide services which are 0% rated.
 Those which are 0% rated must still register and complete regular VAT returns.

-If you’re unsure as to whether you need to register for VAT or not, whether you work as a sole trader or limited company, get in touch for a free consultation to discuss your position.
+If you’re unsure as to whether you need to register for VAT or not, whether you work as a sole trader or limited company, get in touch for a introductory call to discuss your position.